 Paul is divulging the process of transmitting the gospel of Christ to the next

-generation, which has caused the Kingdom of God to live in the hearts of men
+generation, which has caused the Kingdom to live in the hearts of men and

-for the last 2000 years, so apparently it works.
+women for the last 2000 years.
 Verse one pertains to what we

 need in ourselves to successfully make the transfer, and the second verse

-relationship with Jesus before we can transmit it to others, for we cannot
+relationship with Jesus Christ before we can transmit it to others, for we cannot

 give what we don’t have.
-It is one thing to have received the grace of God,
+This was one of Timothy’s very

-own experiences with Paul of transferring this gospel of God’s grace to
+own experiences with Paul, who transferred the gospel of God’s grace to

-Timothy, and now Paul is telling Timothy to perform the same procedure on
+Timothy, and now Paul was telling him to repeat the process on

-lives to producing the fruit of God’s kingdom, transferring not just the
+lives to producing the fruit of God’s kingdom.
+See also: Anointing; 2Tim 2,1-7;

 (106i) Thy kingdom come